jamiemcstay/Project-1/README.md

 #### Watch Section

 The watch section allows users to watch music videos of the band.
 I inlcuded four videos and a button/link below where the user can visit the youtube page of the band.

-Similar to the listen section the container for the watch section is set to wrap, so there are rows of two videos on desktops, and videos in a single column on mobile devices.
+Similar to the listen section there is a flex container for the watch section set to wrap, so there are rows of two videos on desktops, and videos in a single column on mobile devices.

 ##### Desktop